nothing

 Find information about teaching CECs, the application to designate your course as a CEC, and more resources for engaged teaching.

-Spring Semester '24 CECs
+Fall Semester '24 CECs

-We are pleased to announce the Community-Engaged Course (CEC) list for Spring 2024.
+We are pleased to announce the Community-Engaged Course (CEC) list for Fall 2024.
 Courses across campus designated as CEC are tagged on MyUI for identification.
 Students can proactively identify classes that integrate community partnerships into course activities as they register.

-spring 2024 community-engaged courses
+Fall 2024 community-engaged courses

 course title